Golden-Ogbeka/library-app/README.md

 # Library App

-A basic implementation of a book purchase system with cart features
+A basic implementation of a book purchase system with cart and search features

 ## Major Tools Used